❗ Editor’s note

 📢 How to negotiate realtor fees

 You probably won’t be able to negotiate the Redfin Refund.
-While realtor commission and buyer rebates are technically negotiable, the reality is that Redfin is a national company with a set pricing structure, so it’s unlikely they’ll be willing to negotiate with individual customers.
+While realtor commission and buyer rebates are technically negotiable, the reality is that Redfin is a national company with a set pricing structure, so it’s unlikely it’ll be willing to negotiate with individual customers.
 You’ll likely have a better chance negotiating with a local realtor.

 How to find the Redfin Refund amount for a house